nuta/kerla/README.md

 Send me bug reports, feature requests, and patches on [GitHub](https://github.com/nuta/kerla) for example:

 - **Implementing missing features:** majority of existing Linux applications won't work due to the lack of features.
-- **Writing documentation:** I think Kerla could be good material to learn how operating system kernel works.
+- **Writing documentation:** I think Kerla could be good material to learn how an operating system kernel works.
-- **Trying experimenting with Rust-y ideas:** for example currently I'm interested in [GhostCell](http://plv.mpi-sws.org/rustbelt/ghostcell/).
+- **Trying to experiment with Rust-y ideas:** for example currently I'm interested in [GhostCell](http://plv.mpi-sws.org/rustbelt/ghostcell/).

 ## License